kyma-project/test-infra/docs/prow/prow-cluster-update.md

 # Prow cluster update

-In order to get improved/newer versions of prow we need to update prow.
-The kubernetes teams' prow instance is getting updated via a shell script.
-This shell script offers a small list of the last pushed container tags.
-This could reflect only containers of a single day, due to how many times the kubernetes team is actually running their pipeline.
-This limits us in the versions we can choose from, as we usually don't go from finding out about a new version, to deploying it, within one day.
-To cherrypick updates, we will need a different process.
-By monitoring [prow announcements](https://github.com/kubernetes/test-infra/blob/master/prow/ANNOUNCEMENTS.md) we can see when fixes or important changes are merged into the kubernetes teams' repository and start looking into applying these changes to our prow cluster.
-This document aims to provide a description of how to perform such an update.
+Updating a Prow cluster requires an improved Prow version.
+The Kubernetes Prow instance gets updated via a shell script.
+The shell script offers only a short list of the last pushed container tags and as a result, limits the versions to choose from.
+To cherry-pick updates, monitor [Prow announcements](https://github.com/kubernetes/test-infra/blob/master/prow/ANNOUNCEMENTS.md) to see when fixes or important changes are merged into the Kubernetes repository.
+This document describes how to update a Prow cluster using a cherry-picked Prow version.

 ## Update process

 To update a Prow cluster follow these steps:

 1. Follow [this](./prow-installation-on-forks.md) document for details to set up a Prow cluster.
 2. Go to the [`kubernetes/test-infra`](https://github.com/kubernetes/test-infra/) project and select a commit with the desired update for the Prow cluster.
-For example, use [2c8e0dbb96b4c1a86d42275dfbed5474a6d05def](https://github.com/kubernetes/test-infra/commit/2c8e0dbb96b4c1a86d42275dfbed5474a6d05def).
+For example, use [`2c8e0dbb96b4c1a86d42275dfbed5474a6d05def`](https://github.com/kubernetes/test-infra/commit/2c8e0dbb96b4c1a86d42275dfbed5474a6d05def).
 3. Open both [`starter.yaml`](../../prow/cluster/starter.yaml) in the current project and [`starter.yaml`](https://github.com/kubernetes/test-infra/blob/2c8e0dbb96b4c1a86d42275dfbed5474a6d05def/prow/cluster/starter.yaml) in the Kubernetes project and copy new tags for these containers:
     * gcr.io/k8s-prow/hook
     * gcr.io/k8s-prow/plank